 - In all cases, melt the coconut oil and mix in the cocoa powder and maple syrup until smooth and well mixed.
 Pour a little into the bottom of each mould to make a layer covering the bottom but still with plenty room for filling.
 Refrigerate to set.

-- Meanwhile take 3 tbsp of the chocolate mixture and add the coconut cream to it.
+- Meanwhile take 3 tablespoon of the chocolate mixture and add the coconut cream to it.
 Mash the coconut cream into it so it's smooth.
 Once base is set, put a spoonful of this coconut cream chocolate in the middle of each mould.
 It doesn't matter if it goes to the edge, but try to keep more to the middle.

 - Put the popsicle sticks in at this point, gently pressing into the middle of the mould.
 Top up each mould to the top with the remaining chocolate mixture (without the coconut cream).
 Refrigerate to set then remove from moulds.